vmware-archive/wasm-languages/kotlin/nodejs-hello-world/README.md

 # Kotlin hello world in V8

-This example leverages Kotlin/Wasm and V8 and GC, typed function references and exception handling proposals.
+This sample leverages Kotlin/Wasm and V8 and GC, typed function references and exception handling proposals.

 For now, a specific version of V8 is required to make it work.
 Install [JSVU](https://github.com/GoogleChromeLabs/jsvu) and then install the right V8 version:
 ```
 jsvu v8@9.2.212
 ```

-You can build and run the example locally with:
+You can build and run the sample locally with:

 ```
  ./gradlew run